jaykang920/x2/README.md

 built on top of the modern belief that human efficiency should gain more and more emphasis over machine efficiency.

-The core philosophy of x2 is that it forces nothing upon developers but an event-based architectural outline.
+The core virtue of x2 is that it forces nothing upon developers but an event-based architectural outline.
 That is why x2 is just a set of concepts and specifications, instead of being a single complete product.
 You can use freely any programming technique you want within your cases/flows.
 And you can even